battle-tactics-strategies

 Dimensions and Variants

-Longships varied in length from about 15 meters for small raiding vessels to over 35 meters for the largest warships, such as the Ormen Lange (Long Serpent) commanded by King Olaf Tryggvason.
-Width was typically one-sixth to one-fifth of length, giving a slender, elegant profile that minimized drag.
-The shallow draft—often less than one meter with the cargo and crew aboard—allowed Vikings to land on virtually any beach and navigate rivers as far inland as Paris via the Seine, or deep into Russia along the Dnieper.
-Three main types existed: the snekke (fast, medium-sized raid ship), the drakkar (large, decorated, with a dragon prow for intimidation), and the karve (a smaller versatile craft used for both trade and coastal raiding).
-The remains of the Skuldelev 5 ship, excavated in Roskilde, Denmark, show a classic snekke with 26 oar ports and a mast step designed for a 70-square-meter sail.
+Longships ranged from about 15 meters for small coastal raiders to over 35 meters for the largest warships, such as King Olaf Tryggvason’s Ormen Lange (Long Serpent), which reportedly carried 34 benches of rowers.
+Width was typically one-sixth to one-fifth of length, producing a slender profile that minimized drag.
+The shallow draft—often less than one meter when laden—allowed Vikings to land on any beach and ascend rivers like the Seine to reach Paris, or travel deep into Russia along the Dnieper.
+Three main types dominated: the snekke (fast, medium-sized raid ship with about 20 oar ports), the drakkar (larger, highly decorated with a dragon prow for intimidation, used by chieftains), and the karve (a smaller versatile craft for both trade and raiding, often used in the Baltic and Irish Sea).
+The Skuldelev finds in Roskilde, Denmark, include five ships scuttled to block a channel.
+Skuldelev 2—a 30-meter oak longship—could carry 60–70 warriors and was built in Dublin around 1042, demonstrating the maritime networks spanning the Viking world.

 Sail and Oar Complement

-Each longship carried a single square sail woven from wool (often dyed red or striped for visual identification) and strengthened with leather strips.
-The sail was hoisted on a yardarm and controlled by shrouds and braces—lines that allowed the crew to trim the sail for reaching and running before the wind.
-When winds died or during intricate maneuvers, the crew deployed long oars that extended through rowlocks along both sides.
-A typical 20-meter longship had 16–20 oars per side.
-The oars were made of pine for lightness and were feathered on the return stroke to reduce drag.
-Crewmen rotated between rowing and handling the sail, allowing sustained high-speed travel—up to 15 knots under sail and 5–6 knots under oars.
-The combination of sail and oars gave Viking captains unmatched tactical flexibility: they could ghost silently into a harbor under sail, then switch to oars for silent approach or rapid escape.
+Each longship carried a single square sail woven from hand-spun wool, often dyed red or striped with bright colors for identification in battle.
+The sail was hoisted on a yardarm and controlled by shrouds, braces, and sheets—lines that allowed the crew to trim for reaching and running before the wind.
+When winds failed or during intricate maneuvers, the crew deployed long oars through rowlocks along both sides.
+A typical 20‑meter longship had 16–20 oars per side.
+Oars were made of pine for lightness, feathered on the return stroke to reduce drag, and could be pulled inboard quickly during combat.
+Crewmen rotated between rowing and sail handling, enabling sustained speeds up to 15 knots under sail and 5–6 knots under oars.
+This sail-oar combination gave captains unmatched tactical flexibility: they could approach a target under sail, then switch to oars for silent approach or rapid escape against the wind.
+Contemporary accounts from the Anglo-Saxon Chronicle describe Viking ships appearing “like black clouds” on the horizon, then vanishing up narrow creeks before defenders could respond.

-Contrary to popular myth, Vikings did use basic navigation aids.
-A side rudder (steerboard) mounted on the starboard quarter provided primary directional control; the helmsman stood at this position using a horizontal tiller.
-For celestial navigation, they likely employed a sunstone (crystal of cordierite or calcite) to locate the sun through overcast skies, and wooden “sun shadow boards” marked with notches to estimate latitude.
-They also read wave patterns, bird flight paths, and the color of the sea.
-The sagas mention that experienced seafarers could judge their position by tasting the water for salinity changes as they neared river mouths.
-While not as precise as a magnetic compass, this body of knowledge allowed Norse navigators to cross the North Atlantic to Iceland, Greenland, and even North America.
+Contrary to popular myth, Vikings did use pragmatic navigation tools.
+A side rudder (steerboard) mounted on the starboard quarter provided directional control; the helmsman stood at this position using a horizontal tiller.
+For celestial navigation, they likely employed a sunstone—a crystal of cordierite or calcite that polarizes light—to locate the sun through overcast skies, as well as wooden “sun shadow boards” marked with notches to estimate latitude.
+They also read wave patterns, bird flight paths, sea color, and salinity.
+The Icelandic sagas mention that experienced navigators would taste seawater as they neared river mouths, detecting freshwater dilution.
+While not as precise as a magnetic compass, this body of knowledge allowed Norse navigators to cross the North Atlantic to Iceland, Greenland, and even North America—a feat requiring open-sea voyages of up to 1600 kilometers.
+Archaeological evidence from the Oseberg and Gokstad ships shows that steering and navigation equipment were designed for easy repair at sea, with spare parts often carried in lockers under the rowing benches.

 Raiding Tactics Using Longships